Skip to main content

 AI + fines Chronic procrastinators 10 min Fines as used Real money

-71% of people using hybrid tracking (app plus paper) completed their 30-day habit challenges in a 2024 Cohorty user study.
+71% of people using hybrid tracking (app plus paper) completed their 30-day habit challenges in one 2024 user study of self-directed challenges.
 Digital-only hit 67 percent.
 Paper-only trailed at 59 percent.

 How FineStreak Approaches This